Tips for an All-Inclusive Resort Vacation in Mexico: The things I wish I knew before going the first time and bonus tips just for fun!

 - If you like to have your phone out in the pool/beach area, grab a waterproof case.
 But surprisingly (even as addicted as I am to my phone/computer) I leave my phone in the room almost all day.
 If you can, use this time to detox from your phone.

 - Take one pair of dress shoes that you can wear with multiple outfits for dinner.
 (Nude heels are a great color for me because they go with just about anything, and my husband usually takes black/brown dress shoes.)

-- Beach towels usually aren’t necessary to bring with you.
+- Do I need to bring a beach towel to an all inclusive resort?
+Beach towels usually aren’t necessary to bring with you.
 You may check with your resort, but don’t waste the space in your luggage if your resort provides them.

 - Hairdryer – check with your resort to see if they provide one.
 Less you have to take, the better.

 - Use the safe in your room.
 You just never know.
 When you get to the room, place your passports (and car keys if applicable) in the safe, as well as any other travel documents that you want to keep safe while you’re on the trip.